svenpetersen1965/C64-Keyboard-Controlled-Kernal-Switch/README.md

 Revision 1 is released.
 The hardware Rev. 1 is tested ok.
 The documentation is finished.

 # Calculation of the component prices
 The BOM v1.1 was calculated.
 The total price of the components is 5.98€, which does not incluse any shiping fees.
+The cables were not calculated.